jamesbaldwin05/data-science-teaching-cosine/modules/beginner/07_visualisation.md

 ### Legends

-A legend is a little box with information about a graph, allowing multiple graphs to be displayed at once without confusion.
+A legend is a little box with information about a graph, allowing multiple lines to be displayed at once without confusion.
 To use it, add the `label` argument to your plots and call the function `plt.legend()`.

 ```python
 import numpy as np